Words & Definitions

 GENDER DYSPHORIA & TRANSPHOBIA

-TRANSPHOBIA -- This is a term used to describe the often irrational feelings of anger, fear, or hatred directed towards transgender people and is typically the basis for discrimination and prejudice against them.
+TRANSPHOBIA -- This is a term used to describe the feelings of disapproval, anger, fear, or hatred directed towards transgender and gender diverse people and is typically the basis for discrimination and prejudice against them.
 Transphobia is a sort of portmanteau word used in much the same way as "homophobia" is.
 Transphobia tends to be expressed in three ways:

 - Teaching Transgender Toolkit - Glossary of terms targeted for trainers in transgender issues